mostafaomarsayed/2021_ws_do_mp/Coursework.md

 <span style="color:Orange">ACHIEVEMENT-ORANGE</span> PARADIGM
 -----
-This paradigm gave birth to many of our modern resource-allocation, appraisal and incentive systems.It’s built on the belief that individuals should be free to challenge the rules and do what’s the most effective to achieve success.Innovation is the key to staying ahead.Orange Organizations are dynamic and growth-oriented, but tend to operate like _soulless_ machines.
+This paradigm gave birth to many of our modern resource-allocation, appraisal and incentive systems.
+It’s built on the belief that individuals should be free to challenge the rules and do what’s the most effective to achieve success.Innovation is the key to staying ahead.Orange Organizations are dynamic and growth-oriented, but tend to operate like _soulless_ machines.
 **Examples:**
 * ##### Multinational companies
 * ##### Charter schools